danielabar/meblog/src/markdown/when-rspec-doesnt-rollback.md

 ## Where is data created?

+Taking a closer look at what the RSpec docs have to say about [transactions](https://relishapp.com/rspec/rspec-rails/docs/transactions):

+> What it really means in Rails is "run every test method within a transaction."
+In the context of rspec-rails, it means "run every example within a transaction."

+So any data created within an example will be run within a transaction and rolled back.
+However, is data created within a `describe` block considered part of the example?
 Doing some research on RSpec and rollbacks led me to this Stack Overflow [answer](https://stackoverflow.com/questions/3333743/factory-girl-rspec-doesnt-seem-to-roll-back-changes-after-each-example/24372747#24372747).
 The sentence in particular:

 > ... use transactional fixtures will clear the DB as long as you created the data in the example itself. before :all do ... end is considered outside of the example, because the data remains untouched across multiple examples.
 Whatever you create in before :all you have to delete in after :all.

-Although my test wasn't using a `before` block, this got me wondering whether data created in a `describe` block is considered outside of the example?
+Although my test wasn't using a `before` block, this got me wondering whether data created in a `describe` block is considered *outside* of the example?
 To answer this question, I modified the test to move the data creation into the `it` block:

 ```ruby
 require "rails_helper"